marcelpetrick/DevNotes/ideaCollection.md

 todo: idee: md-files mit fileending glattziehen (first commandline: inputfile: then check if the linendings have newline (with two spaces before; except maybe for lines which start with a # or *, because they are wrapped anyway)

 ## The mother of all gits
-Jk, idea is to create a script which retrieves the list of all (publicly) avaialble git(hub) repositories and then clones them to a specific path.
-Just ouf of backup reasons.
+Jk, idea is to create a script which retrieves the list of all _my_ (publicly) avaialble git(hub) repositories and then clones them to a specific path.
+Just to have a local backup.
 I don't want to to this manually for all repos manually.
 Maybe just do baremetal-cloning.